YaminYazdanpanah/YaminYazdanpanah/README.md

 ### Hi there 👋

 #### I'm Yamin Yazdanpanah !
-I'm working as Senior Android developer and Software development Team Lead in Kasra Company.
+I'm working as Senior Android developer Bama Company.

 - 👨🏻‍💻  &nbsp;Working in Scrum and Agile Environment